MY WORKSHOP

 Is the workshop remote or in-person?

 Either.
-For teams I run this workshop in-person in one day, and for remote working, across two half-days.
+For teams, I run this workshop in-person in one day, or remotely over two half-days.

 Which industries will this work for?

-Although my experience is primarily working in technology, as a consultant I've crafted great stories within agencies and consultancies, non-profits, broadcasters, healthcare, finance, and many more.
+Although my experience is primarily in technology, as a consultant I've crafted great stories across agencies and consultancies, non-profits, broadcasters, healthcare, finance, and more.
 The lessons are quite universal.
-For example: a senior manager in the NHS used my lessons so effectively, that she's now presenting to the UK government.
+For example, a senior manager in the NHS used these lessons so effectively that she's now presenting to the UK government.

 Is this workshop just for designers or people working in tech?

-No. Anyone who is sharing ideas, pitching, or trying to change hearts and minds will learn something useful.
-If the workshop is for a particular discipline or a team team (e.g. leaders, consultants, product, designers, researchers) - I customise parts of the day for them.
+No. Anyone who's sharing ideas, pitching, or trying to change hearts and minds will learn something useful.
+If the workshop is for a particular discipline or team (e.g., leaders, consultants, product, designers, researchers), I customise parts of the day just for them.

 Can you help with communication problems unique to my organisation?

 Yes.
-In my workshops for teams, I learn about your organisation beforehand, and customise some of the day to address your unique challenges.
+In my workshops for teams, I learn about your organisation beforehand and tailor part of the day to address your unique challenges.

 What do I walk away with?